maskegger/guide/index.md

 {:start="4"}
 1. Remove **_install_stata_packages.do** from **scripts/**.

 1. Add a [README file](https://github.com/reifjulian/my-project/blob/master/analysis/README.pdf).
-At a minimum, the README should include the following information:
+A minimal README should include the following information:
   - Title and authors of the paper
   - Required software, including version numbers
-  - **Clear** instructions for how to run the analysis.
-Inform the user if the analysis cannot actually be run (perhaps because the data are proprietary, for example).
+  - Clear instructions for how to run the analysis
   - Description of the raw data and where it is stored
+  - Explanations for missing data (e.g., data are confidential or proprietary) and how to obtain them
   - Description of each script
   - Description of where the output is stored